demisto/content/Packs/RadwareCloudServices/README.md

 Radware recommends using [Logstash](https://www.elastic.co/logstash) as the log-collection solution, however, any other third-party log-collection solution can be used as long as it has an interface with [Amazon SQS](https://aws.amazon.com/sqs/) and supports syslog forwarding.

-The following steps demonstrate the configuration steps with Logstash used as the log-collection solution, under the assumption that Logstash has already been installed & deployed on your environment.
+The following steps demonstrate the configuration steps with Logstash used as the log-collection solution, under the assumption that Logstash has already been installed and deployed on your environment.

 ### Obtain Amazon SQS Credentials
 **On Radware Cloud WAF Portal**